ARSControl/admittance_controller/README.md

 ## Issues

-Please if you have any issue in compiling the nodes or using it, you can open an issue on git or send me an email at my email address: andrea.pupa@unimore.it.
+Please if you have any issue in compiling the nodes or using them, you can open an issue on git or send me an email at my email address: andrea.pupa@unimore.it.